cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 - [ ] HASH SALT not set yet
 - [ ] Install with standard profile instead of minimal
 - [ ] Needs testing in terms of fresh install from composer
-- [ ] Determine if `apt` buildpack is still necessary with `drupal-console`, as it may use PHP libraries instead of the mysql command line.
+- [x] Determine if `apt` buildpack is still necessary with `drupal-console`, as it may use PHP libraries instead of the mysql command line.
+Answer: not needed
+- [ ] Drupal install requires more than 256MB; need to drop memory limit from 512MB on install back to default 128MB.